blessx/Healthcare_Automation_Scripts/Manual_TestSuiteCollective.md

 **Purpose and Objectives**

-This manual is intended to teach QA or other staff how to run Katalon scripts through the test suite collective which is very useful for doing the regression testing.
-The success of this automated test is that QA reduces the time it takes to perform regression tests, especially when the mobile application is getting bigger.
+This manual is intended to teach QA or other staff how to run Katalon scripts through running the test suite collective which is very useful for doing the regression testing.
+The success of this automation test is to reduces the time QA takes to perform regression and retesting tests, especially when the mobile application is getting bigger.

 **What you need**
 1. A running Katalon Studio.